Small District Advantage. Big District Opportunities.

 - Citizenship - students at all grade levels are exposed to curriculum aimed at teaching the importance of good citizenship, being part of a community, and healthy relationships; both in-person and online.

-- STEM Education - STEM (science, technology, engineering, and math) Education is introduced to grades kindergarten through 2nd grade through STEAM days held throughout the school year, and second grade has a STEM class.
+- STEM Education - STEM (science, technology, engineering, and math) Education is introduced as early as preschool.
+It is more formally introduced to grades kindergarten through 2nd grade through STEAM days held throughout the school year, and second grade even has a STEM class.
 Grades 3-5 attend our STEM school where they encounter STEM principles throughout their entire school day.
 At the middle school, 6th-8th graders can attend Project Lead the Way classes where STEM takes center stage.
 And at the high school, students can choose from several Project Lead the Way classes.

 - REAL (Relevant Experience through Apprenticeship Learning) Program - our high school's REAL program is a nationally-acclaimed college and career readiness program that prepares students for life after high school by connecting learning in the classroom with real-world applications in the workplace.